Gurushesh-Metapercept/Assessment/frontend-test/README.md

 - Use a [Data.json](https://github.com/Gurushesh-Metapercept/Assessment/blob/main/frontend-test/class.json) file as your source of book data.

-- Display the book information in **card format**.
+- Display the course information in **card format**.
 Each card should show:
-  - Book title
+  - Name
-  - Author
+  - ShortDesc
-  - Description (optional)
+  - Image (optional)
-  - Any other relevant details from `data.json`

 - Implement reusable components for cards (and optionally, layout).